 The chews, like all the rest of FAB CBD’s products, are not made with any additives, dyes, or other harmful ingredients.
 FAB CBD prides itself on bringing its customers the very best, clean, most potent, and most effective products.

 CBD isolate products are also a great option for athletes and those who have to take regular drug tests at work like construction workers, bus drivers, and others.
-Since there is no THC in CBD isolate products, there will not be any potential risk of failing a drug test.
+Since there are no THC in CBD isolate products, there will not be any potential risk of failing a drug test.